 Thanks to Sarah Copeland and the folks at Chronicle Books for sharing this delicious recipe with us.
 For more tasty inspiration to prepare and enjoy with your main squeeze, check out a copy of Sarah Copeland’s The Newlywed Cookbook Fresh Ideas & Modern Recipes for Cooking With & for Each Other.

-Aleksa Brown is an associate editor at Etsy.
+Aleksa Brown is an editor and brand storyteller at Etsy.